 The purpose of this site is to improve access to materials relating to the Northwest Resistance of 1885 held by the Special Collections Department of the University of Saskatchewan Libraries and the University of Saskatchewan Archives.
 It contains a searchable database of bibliographic records.
-A number of the items have been digitized (such as photographs) and transcriptions of others are available as HTML documents.
-These images and texts are appended to the appropriate records in the database.
+A number of the items from our collections were digitized (such as photographs) and some documents were transcribed and made available as HTML documents.
+Database records with available images or full text have links to the photographs and documents.

 The majority of the material held by the University relating to the Resistance comes from the following collections: